Mangopay/api-docs/page/20_errors.md

 # Error codes
-With the Visa/Mastercard credit cards, you can trigger specific error codes by using the transaction amounts given in the column « Test amount »
+With the Visa/Mastercard credit cards, you can trigger specific error codes by using the transaction amounts given in the column "Test amount"

 ## Operation failed